What is an employment gap?

 1. Personal reasons

-So prepare a straightforward explanation that you’re comfortable sharing.
-If you’re concerned about keeping your information confidential, keep your answer brief, and use general terms like “medical reasons.”
+If you want the specifics of your situation to remain private (for example, you don’t want to disclose a disability on your resume), keep your answer brief, and use general terms like “medical reasons.”
 Frame your career break in a positive way, and then steer the conversation back to your goals for the position.

 2. Illness

-When you explain a career gap, state what happened in simple terms.
+If you’re comfortable sharing, state what happened in simple terms.
 For example:

 “I was diagnosed with breast cancer and took time off for treatment.”